1. Limitations of near-infrared wavelength high power lasers

 3. Development of high power blue laser

-By continuously improving the high brightness and high output of blue semiconductor devices, blue semiconductor lasers have entered the era of mass production, but they are mainly used for projector light sources and, in combination with phosphors that produce green or red light, are replacing lamps in projectors.
+With the continuous improvement of high brightness and output of blue semiconductor devices, blue semiconductor lasers have entered the era of mass production.
+They are commonly used as projector light sources and, in combination with phosphors that produce green or red light, are replacing lamps in projectors.

 To meet the high power requirements for blue lasers, new technical methods are needed.
-Currently, the actual power of each chip of blue semiconductor laser is about 5W at a single wavelength, so the beam combination technology is essential to obtain higher power output, which can be achieved by combining the outputs of multiple chips.
+Currently, the actual power of each chip of blue semiconductor laser is about 5W at a single wavelength.
+Therefore, beam combination technology is essential to obtain higher power output, which can be achieved by combining the outputs of multiple chips.

-The methods of beam combination are divided into coherent method and incoherent method.
-Among them, the incoherent method is more practical, and there is no need for fine phase control between lasers.
+Beam combination methods are divided into two types: coherent and incoherent methods.
+The incoherent method is more practical, as it does not require fine phase control between lasers.

-The incoherent method includes several techniques for combining multiple laser beams, such as the spatial combination method of combining a plurality of beams in space, a polarization combination method of combining orthogonal polarized light in a polarization beam splitter, and a wavelength combination method of combining different wavelengths on coaxial.
+The incoherent method includes several techniques for combining multiple laser beams, such as the spatial combination method which combines multiple beams in space, the polarization combination method which combines orthogonal polarized light using a polarization beam splitter, and the wavelength combination method which combines different wavelengths on coaxial.

-Each method has its advantages and disadvantages, and each method can also be used in combination.
+Each technique has its own advantages and disadvantages and can be used in combination.

-Among them, the spatial combination is suitable for combining multiple laser chips with the same wavelength to obtain high power output.
+The spatial combination method is particularly suitable for combining multiple laser chips with the same wavelength to achieve high power output.

-So far, two high-power synthesis methods have been the most successful.
-The following is a brief introduction.
+So far, two high-power synthesis methods have been most successful.
+Here’s a brief introduction to them:

-The first method is to use the laser bars technology, that is, to systematically generate a laser single emitter on a wafer of indium gallium nitride (InGaN).
+The first method uses laser bars technology to systematically generate a single laser emitter on a wafer of indium gallium nitride (InGaN).

-Firstly, a plurality of individual laser chips are efficiently integrated into a so-called laser bar, and each laser bar can produce at least 50W blue light.
+Initially, individual laser chips are integrated efficiently into a “laser bar”, and each laser bar can produce at least 50W of blue light.

-Then, a plurality of semiconductor laser bars are installed and combined into a semiconductor laser stack through appropriate electrical connection, cooling and heat dissipation, and the use of special optical devices.
+Then, multiple semiconductor laser bars are installed and combined into a semiconductor laser stack through appropriate electrical connections, cooling and heat dissipation, and the use of special optical devices.

-The whole semiconductor laser can be combined with one or more semiconductor laser stacks, as shown in Fig. 4.
+The entire semiconductor laser can be combined with one or more semiconductor laser stacks, as shown in Figure 4.

-At present, the laser bar technology can reach 2kW blue light power.
+Currently, the laser bar technology can generate up to 2kW of blue light power.

 a) Synthesis process of bar instrument